Mortality Rates for Medicare Advantage Are Actually Significantly Lower and Better, with Fewer Deaths

 We actually can both assume and know that the performance in those programs today is better than the day that data for the macro report was collected, because Medicare Advantage is the only major component of health care in the country that is on a continuous improvement approach and strategy through the Five-Star quality improvement program — and the outcomes in each of the programs continuously improve as a result of that process.

-The quality agenda for Medicare Advantage has become an American performance norm, icon, and new achievement expectation, because plans everywhere use that five-star recognition system for both functional structure and cultural alignment and for triggering staff celebrations and morale enhancement when achievements happen.
+The quality agenda for Medicare Advantage has actually become an American performance norm, icon, and new achievement expectation for care sites, because plans everywhere use that five-star recognition system for both functional structure and cultural alignment and for triggering staff celebrations and morale enhancement when five-star related achievements happen.

 It is now a mark of pride in multiple settings to achieve five-star status as a plan and care system and it’s clearly focusing for both staff and patients to have that status recognized.